cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 ### Optional interfaces

 The following interfaces are optional and MAY be implemented by a custom packet type.
-They allow middleware's such as callbacks to access information stored within the packet data.
+They allow middlewares such as callbacks to access information stored within the packet data.

 #### PacketData interface